Idaho Mesothelioma Lawyer

 For more in-depth information on Idaho asbestos laws, contact the DEQ state office at 208-373-0502.

-If you have been diagnosed with an asbestos illness, seek treatment from doctors who have specialized knowledge in dealing with mesothelioma and other asbestos-related diseases.
-The National Cancer Institute (NCI) designates and recommends the best cancer treatment centers across the country.
+If you have been diagnosed with an asbestos illness, seek treatment from doctors with specialized knowledge in dealing with mesothelioma and other asbestos-related diseases.
+The National Cancer Institute (NCI) designates and recommends the best cancer treatment centers nationwide.

 Although there are currently no NCI-designated cancer centers in Idaho, the closest center in Portland, Oregon, is the NCI-designated Knight Cancer Institute.

 Even though there have been hundreds of mesothelioma deaths and illnesses, Idaho doesn’t have separate laws for asbestos-related lawsuits.
-Every lawsuit filed for asbestos-related deaths or illnesses is considered a personal injury lawsuit.
+Every lawsuit filed for asbestos-related deaths or illnesses is considered a personal injury or wrongful death lawsuit.

 A doctor confirmed her lung cancer was indeed caused by asbestos exposure.
 In October of 1994, she filed the lawsuit, but since it was three months after the two-year statute of limitations, a judge dismissed her case.